MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/storage/indexeddb/saving-large-files-locally.md

 ---
 description: Learn how to save files of arbitrary size locally by using the Indexed Database API (often abbreviated IndexedDB or IDB).
-title: Dev guide: Saving large files locally - Microsoft Edge Development
+title: Dev guide - Saving large files locally - Microsoft Edge Development
 author: abbycar
 ---